-According to Daniel Cano, Cloud Native Engineering and Transformation Manager at LafargeHolcim IT EMEA it is important to support the possibility to integrate with on-premises systems via standard connectors and interfaces.
+According to Daniel Cano, Cloud Native Engineering and Transformation Manager at LafargeHolcim EMEA Digital Center it is important to support the possibility to integrate with on-premises systems via standard connectors and interfaces.
 “The platform should have a wide variety of managed services to allow deploy solutions without a high learning curve or having in mind concepts like resilience or DR which are covered by the cloud platform by default.
 Additionally, open frameworks and APIs facilitate deliver applications portable to other platforms (whether on-premises or cloud-based).

 Key Challenges to be considered when implementing cloud solutions

 Cloud computing has numerous advantages in all aspects over traditional systems.
 However, its implementation may have some drawbacks to consider.

 Issues such as availability, connectivity, security and quality of service are some of the potential risks that must be addressed.